Every year, 23,000 children throughout New Zealand suffer the distress and heartache of losing a dad and/or mum, due to imprisonment.

 This training package is available to various stakeholders involved with children of prisoners.

-2. I have the right to be heard when decisions are made about me
+- be heard and respected by decision makers when decisions are made about me.

-3. I have the right to be considered when decisions are made about my parent
+- be considered when decisions are made about the my parent/caregiver.

-5. I have the right to speak with, see and touch my parent
+- to speak with, see and touch my incarcerated parent/caregiver.